manageorge/TOB-y-/README.md

 - Option to create pairings upon using /close
 - Code errors send message to private testing server
 - /tournament_status: (TO) view settings and status for the channel's tournament
+- /status: view your tournament details including if you've entered or dropped, overall record, current round record, and current round swaps
 - TO tools to view and modify a player's registration, reporting, and swaps
 - TO tools to change round's pairings
 - Dynamic tournament points